There are many potential reasons that FMT (Fecal Microbiota Transplant) isn't as effective as hoped. This article investigates these reasons.

 This article first appeared on The Power of Poop website.

-Allison Jones is a qualified Nutritionist in Sydney, Australia and is currently undertaking further study in Naturopathy.
+Allison Jones is a qualified Nutritionist and Naturopath in Sydney, Australia.
 Since its inception, many group members in the Facebook FMT Discussion group have tried FMT to treat a diverse range of conditions.
 For some it has worked, for others it hasn’t.
 For every success story there is a non-success story, even when the same condition has been treated.
 In this article, Allison investigates from a naturopathic and functional medicine viewpoint the many reasons why FMT may not always work.

 The contents of this article should not to be construed as medical advice.
 Different situations call for different treatment plans.
 Always discuss your options with your healthcare provider.